 - Wrong physical connections - For a wired connection, make sure that the numbered LAN port light is on for the port to which you are connected.
-If the light is off, follow the instructions in "The Internet or Ethernet port lights are not on." on page 7-4. - Check that the corresponding Link lights are on for your network interface card.
-If your router and computer are connected to a separate Ethernet switch, make sure that the Link lights are on for the switch ports that are connected to your computer and router. - Wrong network configuration - Verify that the Ethernet card driver software and TCP/IP software are both installed and configured on your computer.
+If the light is off, follow the instructions in "Troubleshooting Basic Functions" on page 7-2. - Check that the appropriate LEDs are on for your network devices.
+If your router and computer are connected to a separate Ethernet switch, make sure that the link lights are on for the switch ports that are connected to your computer and router. - Wrong network configuration

-Verify that the IP address for your router and your computer are correct and that the addresses are on the same subnet.
+- Verify that the Ethernet card driver software and TCP/IP software are both installed and configured on your computer. - Verify that the IP address for your router and your computer are correct and that the addresses are on the same subnet.